Ziyu-Tian/ziyu-tian.github.io/docs/NOTES/Railway/Pway_Class_A.md

 #### 2.5.6: Track Bed

 - **Ballast**:
     - Purpose:
         - To absorb and disperse track load through track foundations
         - Restrain movement of sleepers
         - Provide drainage
 - **Ballast Sleepers**:
     - **Granite Ballast - preferred**
         - FOR - hard stay sharps, strong abration resistant
         - AGAINST - heavy and expensive
     - **Limestone - was most common in LU**
-    - FOR- cheap, resonable drainage
+        - FOR - cheap, resonable drainage
         - AGAINST - scarce resorce in the UK, cannot be used with concrete sleepers
     - **Ash Ballast**
         - Waste product from coal power station.
 Mainly in depot.
 - **Typical Faults**:
     - Wet Spot: Train dynamic movement makes the underkying clay being drawn up into the ballast, thus blocks the drainage and loose the support.

 ### 2.6: General Track Construction